FINDUS - Finding sustainability information for holiday travel

 Furthermore, in the first phase of the project we did a desk research on the most important online information and booking sites in the German market assessing if and how they communicate aspects of sustainability in their products, either explicit or implicit.

 Organization and finance

-The project started in September 2016 and will end in April 2018.
+The project started in September 2016 and ended in June 2018.
 Project language is German, however, results are planned to be published in English.

 The project is co-financed by the German Federal Agency for Nature Conservation (Bundesamt für Naturschutz, BfN) supported with funds from the Federal Ministry for the Environment, Nature Protection, Building and Nuclear Safety.

 The project builds upon results from a study for the German Federal Ministry for the Environment based upon data collected within the German Reiseanalyse ("Nachfrage für nachhaltigen Tourismus", "Demand for sustainable tourism").
 The study results can be found at the website of the Ministry (German language only).

 The project Green Travel Transformation also addresses the topic, but with a focus on travel agencies and more directed towards the implementation of actions.
 That project is managed by Lüneburg University (Prof. Edgar Kreilkamp).
 One of the project partners, Futouris, also has own projects in the same field.